 In this section, we apply the computational phase field model to study a variety of SCP configurations, with the aim of establishing its validity and predictive ability.
 In this study, we use AP for the oxidizer and consider binders of both PBAN and HTPB.
-Four different cases are considered: the coupon of pure AP (pure AP); a thin layer of PBAN sandwiched between AP (AP/PBAN sandwich); a thin layer of HTPB sandwiched in between AP (AP/HTPB sandwich); and AP sphere particles with HTPB binder (AP/HTPB packed spheres) in two and three dimensions.
+Four different cases are considered: the coupon of pure AP (pure AP); a thin layer of PBAN sandwiched between AP (AP/PBAN sandwich); a thin layer of HTPB sandwiched in between AP (AP/HTPB sandwich); and AP sphere particles with HTPB binder (AP/HTPB packed spheres).